 FINAL: Southern women's basketball advances in NCAA tournament with win over Samford

-BATON ROUGE - Southern women's basketball beat Samford 65-53 in their second straight year of winning an NCAA Tournament game.
+COLUMBIA, S.C. - Southern women's basketball beat Samford 65-53 in their second straight year of winning an NCAA Tournament game.

-The Lady Jaguars won in a 16-seed First Four matchup in Columbia, South Carolina on Thursday night.
-They will play 1-seed South Carolina.
+The Lady Jaguars won in a 16-seed First Four matchup on Thursday night.
+The Jags relied on their defensive presence in this game, an area of strength for them all season.

+Southern forced 19 Samford turnovers and scored 20 points off of turnovers.
+The Jags also had five blocks and stole the ball 13 times, led by D'Shantae Edwards who had 5 steals.

+Offensively, the Jags scored 34 points in the paint and got 20 points from their bench players.

 Trending News